 HISTORY OF PLANNED PARENTHOOD OF THE HEARTLAND

-Planned Parenthood of the Heartland’s history would not be complete without first mentioning the pioneering efforts of Margaret Sanger.
+Planned Parenthood of the Planned Parenthood of the Heartland’s history would not be complete without first mentioning the pioneering efforts of our founder, Margaret Sanger, whose vision has inspired the availability of reproductive health care for women in Iowa and Nebraska, and across the nation.

 In 1916, two years after coining the term “birth control,” Sanger began a revolution in a Brooklyn storefront.
 She opened America’s first birth control clinic, laying the groundwork for what is now Planned Parenthood Federation of America.
 She was then jailed for 30 days for breaking the “Comstock Law,” which forbade the discussion and dissemination of birth control.